How Getting Married Affects Your Taxes

 Your filing status is a determining factor when it comes to your tax liability, filing requirements, and eligibility for various tax deductions and tax credits.
 There are five different filing statuses: single, married filing jointly, married filing separately, head of household, and qualifying widow(er) with dependent child.
 If you find that more than one filing status applies to you, you can use whichever one offers you the most tax benefits.

 For Federal tax purposes, if you are married at any point during a given year, you are considered ‘married’ for the entire tax year.
-So even if you get married on December 31, 2014, you are considered married for tax year 2014.
+So even if you get married on the last day of the year (e.g., December 31, 2018), you are considered married for tax year 2018.

 In general, married couples have the option of filing a joint tax return or separate returns.
 An exception is if one spouse is a nonresident alien, in which case the couple must file separately.
 Aside from that, most couples find that their income tax liability is lower if they file jointly, as opposed to filing separately.